sirno/misosoup/README.md

 optimization problems using MILP formulations:

-1. Minimize the number of community member (see Zelezniak, et al. PNAS doi:10.1073/pnas.1421834112)
+1. Minimize the number of community member (see Zelezniak, et al. PNAS doi:10.1073/pnas.1421834112).
 2. Fix the active community members and check the feasibility of the entire community.
-3. Optionally: Optimize growth of the total community biomass.
+3. Optionally: Maximize community biomass (sum of individual growth rates).
-4. Optionally: Perform an optimization to reflect parsimonious enzyme usage (see Lewis, et al. Mol Syst Bio doi:10.1038/msb.2010.47)
+4. Optionally: Perform an optimization to reflect parsimonious enzyme usage (see Lewis, et al. Mol Syst Bio doi:10.1038/msb.2010.47).

 ## Install MiSoS(soup)

-`misosoup` requires a version of Python >3.7 and <3.11.
+`misosoup` requires a version of Python >=3.9 and <3.12.

-The latest stable version of `misosoup` is available through `pip` and hence it can easily installed executing:
+The latest stable version of `misosoup` is available through `pip` and hence it can be installed executing:

 ```bash
 pip install misosoup